zhaochen0110/zhaochen0110.github.io/_pages/about.md

 # 🎨 Miscellaneous
-Without any special circumstances, I exercise for **1 hour** every day.
-Here are some of my favorite activities: 🏋️ fitness, 🏓 table tennis, 🎾 tennis, 🏃 running, 🚴 cycling, and 🥾 hiking.
+I’m passionate about two things: social volunteering and sports!
+With over 600 hours of volunteering experience, I’ve had the privilege of serving as the Student Council President and interning at the United Nations.
+In my downtime, staying active is my go-to.
+Without any special circumstances, I make sure to exercise for at least an hour every day.
+Some of my favorite activities include 🏋️ fitness, 🏓 table tennis, 🎾 tennis, 🏃 running, 🚴 cycling, and 🥾 hiking.
+For me, there’s nothing quite like the thrill of pushing my limits and enjoying the outdoors!

-If you share similar hobbies, please feel free to reach out and connect!